 Condition 11 of Schedule 5 of the Development Consent for the project requires an independent environmental audit to be undertaken within a year of commencing development under the consent and every three years thereafter.
-The first independent environmental audit will be conducted in the first quarter of the coming reporting period and reported on in next year's Annual Review.
+The first independent environmental audit covered the date of commencement of SSD 2017/108663, that is, 7th August 2018 to 30th September 2019.
+The audit report is available on the Gunlake Quarries website.